safdar-azeem/vlite3/docs/2-advance-components/AppShell.md

 ### 4. `dock`
 A minimalist floating sidebar that behaves similarly to a macOS dock.
 The sidebar is vertically centered, and dynamically bounds its height only to the content placed within it.
 Highly suited for compact application navigation.

+### 5. `header-shell`
+The sidebar is flush against the left, top, and bottom edges of the screen with no gaps or rounded corners.
+The header and main content sit to the right of the sidebar inside a floating, rounded card container.
+This creates a premium "shell" aesthetic where the sidebar acts as a solid anchor while the content area feels modern and elevated.
+Supports both expanded and compact sidebar modes.

 ---